WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 - you **pay for the replicate data writes with `rWCUs` or `rWRUs` depending on the table capacity mode**.

+- you can **use TTL in any region, the TTL deletion propagates to other regions**.
+You wont pay of the TTL on the region that the TTL happened, but **you will pay for the TTL propagation to other regions**.

 ##### The `AWS::DynamoDB::GlobalTable` resource

 - This is a patch from the _DynamoDB_ table.
 This resource should be used (**my personal take**) as a replacement for